-During an activation, Lincoln RESCU communication with the vehicle's message center.
-Status message describing the sequence of the steps being executed are displayed, allowing you to visually follow the activation process.
+During an activation, Lincoln RESCU communicates with the vehicle's message center.
+Status messages describing the sequence of the steps being executed are displayed, allowing you to visually follow the activation process.
 The following messages are typical of those displayed during an assistance request.
 They are as shown in the order in which they would appear:

-- INFORMATION REQUEST, EMERGENCY REQUEST or AIR BAG REQUEST
+- INFO REQUEST or S.O.S REQUEST

 - CALL IN PROGRESS

 - RINGING RESPONSE CENTER

 - SENDING LOCATION DATA

 - DATA RECEIVED

-- WAITING FOR OPERATOR
+- WAITING FOR OPERATOR.